 Some companies use OKRs to set quarterly goals.
 Referencing an OKR metric in an epic is an excellent way to tie an epic back to the business objectives.

 As an epic describes a high-level work item continuing over several weeks or months, it is likely that new insight arises or new technical complications are discovered as work progresses.
 Therefore an epic needs to be flexible in scope.

 The scope of an epic is defined by the scope of its associated user stories, usually measured in story points.
 As new requirements emerge, new user stories may be added and the scope of the epic increases.

-Related Read: Best Agile Product Management Software For 2023
+Related Read: Best Agile Product Management Software

 Agile Epic Template